In Morris Lum’s photographic archive of Chinatowns, change is the one fixed.

 In a video interview from his residence in Toronto, Lum mentioned he “really just wanted to keep a record” of Chinatowns.
 But his archive serves greater than posterity.
 Often returning to the identical websites over a number of years, he captures real-time visible proof of shifting migration patterns and demographic traits.

-In one picture, a shiny new “K-Beauty” enterprise in Philadelphia stands on what was as soon as the location of a poké bowl and tea bar, a testomony to the meteoric rise of South Korean cosmetics.
+In one picture, a shiny new “K-Beauty” enterprise in Philadelphia stands on what was as soon as the positioning of a poké bowl and tea bar, a testomony to the meteoric rise of South Korean cosmetics.
 Others present newer storefronts adorned with simplified Chinese characters, not conventional ones, as arrivals from mainland China come to considerably outnumber these from Taiwan or Hong Kong, the supply of earlier waves of migration to the US.

-Elsewhere, retailers and eating places lie dormant or blanketed in graffiti.
+Elsewhere, outlets and eating places lie dormant or blanketed in graffiti.
 Several extra of the companies have closed their doorways since Lum photographed them.
 Among them are New York City’s New Golden Fung Wong Bakery, which shuttered in 2024 after greater than 60 years in Manhattan, and Vancouver’s Ho Sun Hing Printers, closed in 2014 after greater than a century in operation.

 “Just the other day, a big sign went up saying a McDonald’s is coming in,” Lum mentioned of a property in Toronto’s Chinatown that was refurbished following a fireplace, earlier than mendacity vacant amid town’s stringent Covid-19 lockdown.
 “That really speaks to the changing dynamic of Chinatowns.”